 Meeting new friends can be challenging during our adult lives.
 Compared to our formative years, we meet fewer new people on a regular basis, and the likelihood of becoming close with these people is even further reduced as a result of disparities in age, lifestyle, and background.
 As social circles shrink due to relocation, marriage, and other life changes, the prospect of making close friends often diminish dramatically.
 How can technology solve this problem?

 The crux of this project is to provide a new way to answer the question “I wonder who else is like me?”
 At its core, it aims to create an engaging platform that utilizes anonymity to encourage honest responses to user-submitted questions.
 In a way, the site will become an organically evolving “personality test” with content that is upvoted and moderated by the community.
 Users will be anonymous with no names or photos, and their profile will show the questions they’ve answered and where they fall along various personality metrics.
 An initial set of basic functionality will allow users to find and contact like-minded people in their area.

 The process started from a few simple sketches on paper that were then transferred to wireframes in Fireworks.
 These were initially stitched together to create a simple interactive flow using Invision.
 While this proved to be a great start without much upfront cost, the limitations of the software resulted in a great deal of redundant effort when it became necessary to make changes or show diverging flows.
 Rather than continuing to refine static mockups, it made more sense to move directly to building an HTML prototype early in the process using CSS3 flexbox to rapidly lay out content.
-Browser support is currently limited as a result, but the intent so far is to have designs that can be shown in a controlled environment.
+Browser support is currently limited as a result, but the intent so far is to have a rapid prototype that can be shown in a controlled environment.

 tai zhang | photography